Jessica Dixon, Centre Manager

 Having worked for Conquest Centre since 2000, starting as a Head Groom, Jess has worked her way up to Centre Manager.
 Her experience of every role in the Centre enables her to ensure our smooth running and continuing success.
 Previously an RDA County Instructor and a care, Jess understands what the Centre needs to keep ticking.
 That, coupled with her enthusiasm and passion for what we do, makes her the driving force behind keeping the Centre a forward-thinking and progressive place to be.

-Jess is most likely to be found in the office, with a phone glued to her ear and a small orange dog under her desk.
+Jess is most likely to be found in the office, with a phone glued to her ear.

 Chantal Bannister, Senior Instructor and Resident Nerd

 Chantal is an RDAGI instructor qualified in Horse Boy Method and Movement Method, and is our back riding specialist.
-Specialising in working with children with Autism, Chantal and therapy horse Dylan work together to help children get the most of their sessions.
+Specialising in working with children with Autism, Chantal and therapy horse Murphy work together to help children get the most of their sessions.
 Chantal’s one-to-one sessions are child-led, involve the whole family and take place outside as much as possible.
 A firm believer in movement in learning, sensory work and the value of simply being with the horse, Chantal’s sessions are usually less about learning to ride and more about being together.

 Chantal sometimes wears an IT hat too.
 Prior to this job, she gained a BSc(Hons) in Computer Science and worked in the IT industry for 15 years, so helps out with website updates, social media, database programming, mending printers, straightening cables, counting mousemats and anything else geeky that comes along.